Civil Tracker has created a guide to starting your drone survey operation. We’re leveraging our years experience and our tools to empower your team.

-Mission planning Apps unleash the power of drones for data collection.
-Typically, the user draws a boundary around the area she wants to map, and the app automatically calculates the flights paths and where to take photos.
+Mission planning apps unleash the power of drones for data collection.
+The user creates an area she wants to map, and the app calculates the flights paths and photo locations.

 Press start and the drone takes off, flies the grid, collects images and lands all by itself.

 Most phones or tablets that are less than two years old can run an Autopilot App.
 It does not matter whether your device is Android or iOS.
 Our favorite app for mapping is Dronelink.

 Dronelink works with more drones than any other autopilot.
 It also provides a consistent reliable experience.

 Drone laws vary around the world.
 Fortunately, Canada and the US now have similar guidelines.
 In the US pilots must get a Part 107 license.
 In Canada pilots can get either a Basic or Advanced Operator License.
 Which falls under Part IX of the Canadian Aviation Regulations.

 One difference between Canada and the US is wrt to microdrones under 250g.
 Transport Canada has chosen not to regulate microdrones whereas the FAA does.

 Hands on Training & Site Setup